EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Calling `layer` produces a new instance of `BreadStoreBought` within a `ZLayer`.
 This `ZLayer` provides the `BreadStoreBought` instance as a dependency to any other Effect that needs it.

-Now we'll incorporate the `BreadStoreBought` dependency into a program:
+Now we incorporate the `BreadStoreBought` dependency into a program:

 ```scala 3 mdoc:runzio
 import zio.*